-Professor Mariana Mazzucato (PhD) is Professor in the Economics of Innovation and Public Value, and Director of the Institute for Innovation and Public Purpose, University College London (UCL).
+Mariana Mazzucato (PhD) is Professor in the Economics of Innovation and Public Value at University College London (UCL), and is Founder and Director of the UCL Institute for Innovation & Public Purpose (IIPP).

 She is winner of the 2014 New Statesman SPERI Prize in Political Economy, the 2015 Hans-Matthöfer-Preis, and the 2018 Leontief Prize for Advancing the Frontiers of Economic Thought.
 She was named as one of the ‘3 most important thinkers about innovation‘ by the New Republic.

 Her highly-acclaimed book The Entrepreneurial State: debunking public vs. private sector myths (Anthem 2013; Public Affairs, 2015) was on the 2013 Books of the Year list of the Financial Times.
 Her new book The Value of Everything: making and taking in the global economy was published in April 2018 the UK (Penguin) and was launched in the USA in September 2018 (Public Affairs).
 It was shortlisted for this year’s Financial Times and McKinsey Business Book of the Year prize.